Joalor64GH/Joalor64-Engine/Modding.md

 * Looking at the readme.txt files
 * Checking out the wiki: https://github.com/Joalor64GH/Joalor64-Engine/wiki
-* Looking at the document in docs/Joalor64 Engine Giude.docx
+* Looking at the document in docs/Joalor64 Engine Guide.docx

 Have fun with this lol.